JamesKindon/jkindon.github.io/_posts/2023-06-19-citrix-mcs-dedicated-workload-mechanics-part-1.md

 There are exceptions to this tradition, where certain new features are being made available to persistent machine workloads provisioned by MCS:

--  Reset OS disk, which allows the original OS disk to be reset back to its defauly provisioned state.
+-  Reset OS disk, which allows the original OS disk to be reset back to its default provisioned state.
 -  {*Another feature here which I will add once it has been released and I wont be in breach of NDA*}.

 Persistent VMs deployed with MCS have a couple of challenges when looking at changing the underlying infrastructure: